orionrobots/orionrobots.github.io/wiki/lego_specifications.md

 | Outer diameter of cylinders (found on underside of bricks) | odCyl | 6.31 |
 | Thickness of cylinder walls | thCyl   | 0.657       |

+Note that the cylinders under a standard 2x2 and 2x4 brick are the same diameter as the technic holes for beams and pins.

+## Formulas for CAD Constraints

-When you are constraining and defining - you may find these definitions/calculations using the above symbols useful:
+When you are constraining and defining parts to interface with Lego - you may find these definitions/calculations using the above symbols useful:

 | Symbol | Calculation to derive from others |
 |--------+-----------------------------------|